michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

   * *Focused on Jesus.*&nbsp;Our goal is to point people to Jesus.
 Programs focus on Bible passages and daily themes that challenge us to respond to Jesus in ways we will never forget.
   * *Interactive.*&nbsp;People learn better by doing.
 Participants will be involved in sharing, speaking, singing, acting, reflecting…not just sitting and watching.
   * *Relevant.*&nbsp;Through creative multimedia, thought-provoking sound and video, and moving contemporary worship, programs are designed to reach everyone.
   * *Fun.*&nbsp;Relationship-building activities, games, and having fun are part of every program.
-Expect to have a great time\!&nbsp;
+Expect to have a great time!&nbsp;
 * Adult Guide: This is a great resource to prepare adult participants, be sure everyone gets one.

 **BACKGROUND CHECKS**